-Mercury represented NASA's first human spaceflight program, with the aim to see if humans could function effectively in space for a few minutes or hours at a time.
-The first seven astronauts were chosen in 1959.
-Above: Dr. Von Braun, right, worked directly with America's first seven astronauts.
-This photo is believed to have been taken about 1959 in the Fabrication Laboratory of the Army Ballistic Missile Agency in Huntsville.
+The Mercury program represented NASA's first human spaceflight program, with the aim to see if humans could function effectively in space for a few minutes or hours at a time.
+NASA's first seven astronauts, the Mercury 7, were chosen in 1959.

 The story of America's first astronauts is being retold in the TV series "The Right Stuff" on Disney Plus by National Geographic, which premieres Oct.
 9 during World Space Week 2020.

 Read on to meet NASA's first star travelers, the pioneering astronauts who became the first Americans in space.

 Donald "Deke" Slayton was one of the original Mercury 7 astronauts — but he never flew in that program.